 As the Greystone idea evolved into a program capable of taking on the road to the academies, one of the stops I made while visiting the academies was to visit the Commandant.
 Their kindness and generosity was responsible for much of the professional development side of the Greystone program.
 Thanks to those officers, I was afforded access to Leadership and Law courses and materials as well as access to honor code/concept information.
 I was given permission to talk with officers who taught Ethics and Character courses.
 And ultimately, I was afforded the chance to talk about “military” development – in particular, whether or not Greystone should embrace a lifestyle of uniforms, drill and parades for our students.
-After all, Schreiner University was at one time a military school with an Army ROTC program on campus.
 The net result of my conversations indicated that our students would be best served if Greystone focused on those programs that would directly benefit them as candidates seeking to qualify for an appointment – and to leave the uniforms, drill and parades to the academies who will quickly teach them the “Academy” way!
 However, now with our affiliation with Army ROTC through the University of Central Arkansas, Greystone students will get to experience life with uniforms and drills on a weekly basis, but keep their focus on academics.

 Greystone completely supports the “Academy” way because it is the only way for our students to maximize their year of academy prep while they evolve into academy trained and educated leaders of tomorrow.